behnamazimi/merriam-webster-dictionary-extension/readme.md

 This extension uses Merriam-Webster's free services therefore, you'll need your personal API key to put it in the options of the extension to be able to use it.
 You can [do free register here](https://dictionaryapi.com/register/index) to get your API key.
-Notice that there are different types of APIs and each has its unique key.
+Notice that there are different types of APIs and each has its unique key ([read more about them](https://dictionaryapi.com/products/index)).
 In the options, you should choose the one which you choose on registration.
-You will be able to read the required instruction in the options.
+You will be able to read the required instruction in the extension options.

 ### How to install?